Llyme/vue-singleton/README.md

 </template>
 ```

-More clarifications in the `example` folder.
+More clarifications in the `.example` folder.